grimmer0125/electron-face-finder/README.md

 2. stop button.
 3. study how to debug main process when this app is as a package app.

-## Before run in in development environment or download a packaged app, you need Docker for Mac.
+# Before run in in development environment or download a packaged app, you need Docker for Mac.

 Type `sh checkinstallDocker.sh` to install it.
 Or you can download it from [https://www.docker.com/products/docker#/mac](https://www.docker.com/products/docker#/mac) and then install it.

-## How to Run in development environment
+# How to Run in development environment

 ### Install additional dependencies before running locally
 After installing it, type `docker pull grimmer0125/openface-nostartdemo` to install the needed Docker image.
-Or you can use Docker-UI-tool [kinematic](https://kitematic.com/) to search the docker image and install.
+Or you can use Docker-UI-tool [kinematic](https://kitematic.com/) to search the above docker image and install.

 ### Run method 1
 1. type `npm start` in terminal.
 But this way does not have any terminal logs of server side, you need to use [kinematic](https://kitematic.com/) to monitor the server logs from Docker.
 Or use shell script to attach/exec into the Docker.